-- degraded rates of IR transmission of windows material (up to 30%)
+- Degraded rates of IR transmission of windows material (up to 30%)

-- physical obstructions in the way of hard to reach crucial connections.
+- Physical obstructions in the way of hard-to-reach crucial connections.

 The accuracy of temperature data and building historical trends is paramount to catching issues early.
 Equally importantly, such thermal inspections tend to be carried out annually, which represents less than 1% of operational uptime – leaving 99% dependent on luck.

 Faced with aging switchgear, transformers, and motor controls, along with the more regulatory push for arc flash studies, the question has to be raised: Is the whole nature of fly-by periodic inspection rigorous enough when it comes to electrical infrastructure?
-Why has the adoption of thermal sensors on this critical function lagging behind when it clearly offers increased safety, tangible OPEX savings, and reduced levels of failures (monitoring can detect up to 70% more failures than periodic inspections)?
+Why has the adoption of thermal sensors on this critical function lagged behind when it clearly offers increased safety, tangible OPEX savings, and reduced levels of failures (monitoring can detect up to 70% more failures than periodic inspections)?

 There’s an opportunity to upturn periodic thermography inspections and move away from reactive maintenance

 With the support of the Environmental Protect Agency (EPA), a third of water and wastewater utilities have already started their programs to develop and build an inventory to identify the operations and pieces of equipment in their facilities.
-Some utilities are already realizing the benefits from sensors and integrated instrumentation and controls - monitoring flow, levels, and bio-reactions.
+Some utilities are already realizing the benefits of sensors and integrated instrumentation and controls - monitoring flow, levels, and bio-reactions.
 Monitoring electrical assets clearly needs to be on the roadmap for integration.

 Moving to continuous thermal monitoring not only alerts engineering teams to potential damage and issues, but it’s a way to build a robust data set on electrical assets that will allow operations and maintenance to make smarter proactive decisions; long term these insights let organizations shore up their asset management programs to be more resilient and affordable.

-Extending the life of these assets by purely retrofitting thermal condition monitoring to existing equipment and making certain that specification for new equipment follows suit, ensures that data is captured and can be included within an O&M program; no sensors=no data.
+Extending the life of these assets by purely retrofitting thermal condition monitoring to existing equipment and making sure that specification for new equipment follows suit, ensures that data is captured and can be included within an O&M program; no sensors=no data.
 But this simple installation can provide unprecedented visibility of assets in most need of intervention/mitigation and improves the risk management and resilience of the electrical infrastructure that powers pumping and treatment plants.

 Looking to industry peers, adoption isn't complicated.
 One Exertherm customer took the prudent approach –Led by engineering, their team looked at the greatest likelihood of electrical asset failure and where they thought risk would occur.
 Presenting this outline with the accompanying consequences, the team got quick approval for a proof of concept they managed in-house.
 Now they are using the same approach to discern where to invest next to optimize the use of existing electrical assets.
 It’s easily broken down.